SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 Feature notes
 ~~~~~~~~~~~~~

-* To enable FDSNXML or StationXML support the plugins ``fdsnxml`` resp.
+* To enable FDSNXML or StationXML support load the plugin ``fdsnxml``.
+The
-  ``staxml`` have to be loaded
+  plugin is loaded by default configuration.
 * ``updatedafter`` request parameter not implemented: The last modification time
-  in SeisComP is tracked on the object level.
+  in |scname| is tracked on the object level.
 If a child of an object is updated
   the update time is not propagated to all parents.
 In order to check if a
   station was updated all children must be evaluated recursively.
 This operation
   would be much too expensive.